This Web Page is: King Edward's School (Last revised 1/2/09)

 Edgbaston.
 We turned the room into a

-very homely base, even succeeding in making toast on the electric fire,
+very homely base, even succeeding in making toast on the electric fire, although

-out the smoke from burnt toast before Charles came back!
+smoke from burnt toast before Charles came back!

 The